Tanvir1407/frontend-structure/README.md

 This repo defines a standardized React + Vite + shadcn/ui setup.
 Use Yarn for all commands.

+> Warning: All developers must follow the instructions and standards in this document when contributing to this project.
+Code and PRs that do not comply will be requested for changes or rejected.

 ## Quick start (Yarn)

 1) Clone & enter the project